 Types of medical malpractices

 Medical malpractice is also known as medical negligence and takes different forms.
 The cases take different forms depending on the situation in question.
-The following is a list of medical malpractice cases in which one can be represented by malpractice lawyer.
-These cases include
+Medical malpractice cases in which one can be represented by a malpractice lawyer include:

 ● Surgical error